viamrobotics/docs/docs/components/base/two_wheeled_base.md

 {{< /alert >}}

-Make sure to first physically assemble the base, connect it to your machine's computer, and turn it on.
+Make sure to first physically assemble the base, connect it to your machine's computer, and turn it on if you want to be able to test the base as you configure it.
 Then, configure a `two_wheeled_base` base as follows:

 {{< tabs name="Configure a Wheeled Base" >}}